rzafari42/Ft_containers/README.md

-#The aim of the project is to implement various containers types of the C++ standard template library.
+# FT_CONTAINERS
-#The code is in C++98 only !
+The aim of the project is to implement various containers types of the C++ standard template library.
+(The code is in C++98 only !)

 Compilation flags: Wall -Wextra -Werror -std=c++98<br/>